 Day 3 – Dubai to Abu Dhabi by Taxi & Desert Safari

 After that, I grabbed breakfast from a restaurant nearby and packed up my bags.
-Then I headed to the Ibn Battuta bus station to catch an Abu Dhabi bound bus.
+Then I headed to the Ibn Battuta bus station to catch an Abu Dhabi-bound bus.

-Getting to Abu Dhabi from Dubai
+Lagos to Dubai Travel Itinerary – Getting to Abu Dhabi from Dubai

 There are two ways to get to Abu Dhabi from Dubai at the Ibn Battuta Bus Station.
 There is a bus available for 25AED and another option to share a taxi at 60AED each.
 I chose the latter, as the bus was not available when I got there.

 It took exactly 1 hour to get to Abu Dhabi but it felt much shorter.
 Upon arrival in Abu Dhabi, I grabbed another taxi to my hotel.
 There, I signed up for a desert safari tour.
 After my first desert safari experience in Abu Dhabi, I was pretty sure I wouldn’t be doing it again.
-And after I nearly threw up while dune bashing in Morocco, I was a 100% sure you wouldn’t find me in that scenario ever again.
+And after I nearly threw up while dune bashing in Morocco, I was 100% sure you wouldn’t find me in that scenario ever again.
 I planned to enjoy the desert experience without the dune bashing but no tour company would take on a solo tourist.